I have a love-hate relationship with cold outreach emails. I’m sure I’m not the only one out there.

 It also gives the sender the opportunity to express their request creatively through writing and visual aid.
 For example, if you’ve just built an awesome app that you want to promote to experts in your industry, you can easily incorporate into your outreach campaigns an infographic about the features of this app and how the prospect can benefit from using it.

-Generally, email marketing and outreach have proven themselves to be the most successful channels of promotion, for landing opportunities like guest posts, link building, and ways of connecting with other people.
+Generally, email marketing and outreach have proven themselves to be the most successful channels of promotion, for landing opportunities like guest posts, link building using infographics, and ways of connecting with other people.

 It also delivers the highest ROI for marketers.

 How to write outreach emails that will actually convert